pduranti/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-07-12-real-estate-list-item.markdown

 Real estate listings have an expiration date on MercadoLibre.
 This expiration date is usually up to two months since the activation date (depending if a promotional pack is active).
 Once an item has reached its expiration date, it will be automatically finalized and will no longer be visible to other users.
 When this ocurrs, you may choose to relist your property to make it active again.
 Relisting implies the creation of a NEW item with the exact same elements as its parent.

+For your APP development, you might want to add a process that periodically checks your listings' expiration dates so as to finalize and relist your listings before they reach their expiration date. *Only items with a "closed" status admit relisting.* You can send a PUT request with a "closed" status at any time your item is "active" or "paused".

 [Relist a property](/relist-item)